FractalZeroShadow/The-CoRE-Codex/README.md

 ## Core Validation Concept: FUSE/WEDGE/TEAR

-The Fractal Codex uses a unique validation method called **Proof by Superior Application**.
+The Fractal Codex uses a unique validation method called **Proof of Superior Application**.
 Instead of classical falsification, we track how frameworks perform at the **Proof Horizon**—the boundary where either theory extends cleanly or breaks down.

 Every prediction falls into one of three categories: